Funding Basics

 |---|---|

-| Prepare first | Use this route if the core idea is sound but the application would currently be generic or under-supported. |
+| Prepare first | Use this route if the direction is sound but the case is generic or under-supported. |

 Next step